NAPLEX preparation resources

 - The Benefits of No-Tech Note Taking

-- Reviewed one, and only one, RxPrep chapter prior to going to sleep
+- Review one, and only one, RxPrep chapter prior to going to sleep

-- Wrote down everything I didn’t know, by HAND, on a note pad
+- Wrote down everything you don't know, by HAND, on a note pad

 - DO NOT USE A HIGHLIGHTER

-- For those things that I didn’t know I wrote my own Q&A in the margins (Cornell note taking system)
+- For those things that you don't know, write your own Q&A in the margins (Cornell note taking system)

-- Ideally, I would have found a partner to take turns asking questions for each chapter (write and recite).
+- Ideally, find a partner to take turns asking questions for each chapter (write and recite).
 Why?
 Verbally asking questions is a powerful way to learn the material.

-- Once I finished all the RxPrep chapters I put the book away
+- Once you finish all the RxPrep chapters put the book away

-- I repeated the process but using my handwritten notes
+- Repeat the process but using your handwritten notes

-- Wrote down everything I didn’t remember from my notes on a note pad
+- Wrote down everything you don't remember from your notes on a note pad

-- This resulted in a smaller set of notes
+- This results in a smaller set of notes

-- I did that one more time and ended up with ~10 pages of things that I wasn’t sure I remembered
+- Do that one more time and end up with ~10 pages of things that you're not sure you remember

 Tip #2: RxPrep books contain more than you actually need